If you’ve ever been the victim of an insect bite, you know how unpleasant the experience can be.

 Horseflies feed on the blood of animals, including humans, and they are especially active during hot summer days.

 These flies are attracted to movement and sweat, making them difficult to avoid.
-The bite of a horsefly can be painful and itchy, as well as cause swelling and redness.
+A horsefly’s bite can be painful and itchy, as well as cause swelling and redness.

-To protect against horsefly bites, wear long sleeves and pants outdoors, use insect repellent, and avoid areas with standing water, which is a prime breeding ground for these insects.
+To protect against horsefly bites, wear long sleeves and pants outdoors, use insect repellent, and avoid areas with standing water, a prime breeding ground for these insects.

 8. Blackflies

-Blackflies, also known as buffalo gnats, are types of insects that bite and are found in many parts of the world.
+Blackflies, also known as buffalo gnats, are bite-producing insects found worldwide.

 They are especially common in regions with marshy or riverine habitats and areas near lakes and streams.

-Blackflies have piercing mouthparts that they use to draw blood from humans and animals.
+Blackflies have piercing mouthparts to draw blood from humans and animals.

 They usually bite the face, neck, and hands but can feed on other exposed body parts.
-Bites are typically very itchy and may become infected if scratched too much.
+Their bites are typically very itchy and may become infected if scratched too much.

 9. Horsefly